-“Once your baby has mastered his reaching abilities, he is taking his first step into exploring the physical world”
+“Once your baby has mastered his reaching abilities, he is taking his first step into exploring the physical world.”

 The rate in which your infant acquires his motor achievement has little relevance to his IQ score or any cognitive performance, as long as he lies in the normal range.
 Motor skills involve much more than just movement, these skills lead to an understanding of the social and physical environment.
 Once a baby masters his motor milestones, his experience will become broader and his perception of the world will drastically improve.
-Acquiring these skills comes in hand with a sense of independence, a higher self-esteem, stronger muscle growth and better coordination of neural circuits.
+Acquiring these skills comes hand in hand with a sense of independence, a higher self-esteem, stronger muscle growth, and better coordination of neural circuits.

 What motivates these developments?
-It was thought to be just nature’s job but it seems that nurture also plays a role as reinforcement.
+It was thought to be just nature’s job, but it seems that nurture also plays a role as reinforcement.
 It is a combination of a programmed sequence of neural maturation and consistency in daily exercise.
 The neuromuscular maturation is indeed “hard wired” and its pace determines this progression.
-If there is no neuromuscular maturation then practice will not influence the development at all.
+If there is no neuromuscular maturation, then practice will not influence the development at all.
 The motor cortex is one of the first areas of the brain that shows electrical activity but it takes a while for it to fully mature.